COMPSCI331-2021/lab-servlet/README.md

 Exercise Three - Develop a JAX-RS Concert service
 ----------
-Project `lab-servlet-concert` is a partially complete JAX-RS project for a simple REST Web service that manages concerts.
+The project `lab-servlet-concert` is a partially complete JAX-RS project for a simple REST Web service that manages concerts.
 The project includes a skeleton Web service implementation (`ConcertResource`), an integration test (`ConcertResourceIT`), a class to represent concerts (`Concert`) and a complete POM.

 The service is to provide the following REST interface: